refinery-labs/refinery/customer-docs/refinery/docs/tutorials/scraping-a-million-urls/index.md

 One common architecture that is created when a large amount of work needs to be done is a [job queue](https://en.wikipedia.org/wiki/Job_queue) with distributed workers.
 In this pattern you have a queue which is used to dispatch jobs to workers which do some operation with the job data.
 This pattern is useful because you can horizontally scale up the number of workers to do more things in parallel.

 However, while the design pattern is fairly simple to describe it is much more challenging to actually implement.
 To put it bluntly "easier said than done".
-With convention cloud services you would have to learn and configure multiple cloud services to do queue management, job dispatching to workers, auto-scaling compute instances, key management, and more.
-This normally would take even an engineer who is experienced with AWS a few days or even weeks to create.
+With convention cloud services you would have to learn and configure multiple APIs to do queue management, job dispatching to workers, auto-scaling compute instances, key management, and more.
+This is something that often takes days or even a weeks for an engineer experienced with cloud architecture to create.
 With Refinery however, you just have to link together three blocks in our editor and we'll do the rest.

 !!! note
 	This tutorial assumes you have some familiarity with the Refinery editor.
 If you've never used Refinery before you should read through the [Getting Started](/getting-started/) documentation.